jenkinsci/kubernetes-cd-plugin/README.md

    * `secretNamespace` will be `default` if omitted.
    * A unique `secretName` will be generated if omitted, and you need to reference it with variable `$KUBERNETES_SECRET_NAME` in your resource configurations.

+## Data/Telemetry

+Kubernetes Continuous Deploy Plugin collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

+You can turn off usage data collection in Manage Jenkins -> Configure System -> Azure -> Help make Azure Jenkins plugins better by sending anonymous usage statistics to Azure Application Insights.